armum/web-armum/README.md

 # ![armum](https://armum.net/img/armum.png "Armum")
-Public DNS service that blocks malicious websites
+Public DNS service that blocks ads, trackers, spyware, hijack, malware, phishing and more.

 ## About
 After using the [hosts file](https://someonewhocares.org/hosts/zero/hosts) for a while in several computers, I decided to create a public service with it so that anyone can easily use it with any router/computer/smartphone.